-Promote gender equality among children at schools and in the community
+Promote gender equality among women in the community

 As well as empowering women, promoting gender equality ensures a brighter future for communities.
-To do so, you’ll help run classes and presentations surrounding gender equality issues in schools and in the community.
+To do so, you’ll help run classes and presentations surrounding gender equality issues in the community.

 Raise awareness about the importance of women’s rights and gender equality